Effective Date: 1 April 2022

 - Medical condition

-- Medication injection site and injection date details
+- Medical injection site and injection date details

 - Survey information for Health, Economics and Outcomes Research (HEOR) Study